pdevis/test_web2/content/about/index.md

 - calculate the uncertainty budget
 - _many more_

-Initially, CoMet was developed to fulfil the Quality Assurance framework for Earth Observation (**QA4EO**) requirements.
+Initially, CoMet was designed to fulfil the Quality Assurance framework for Earth Observation (**QA4EO**) requirements.
 According to these guidelines, all Satellite Earth Observations (EO) and in-situ measurements require their corresponding uncertainty information.
 Where as the CoMet toolkit was designed with the requirements of the EO community in mind, it can be applied to any field that requires measurement uncertainty propagation.